Sari van Veenendaal

-Sari van Veenendaal ([ˈsaːri vɑɱ ˈveːnə(n)ˌdaːl]; born 3 April 1990) is a Dutch former professional footballer who last played as a goalkeeper for PSV and captained the Netherlands national team.
+Sari van Veenendaal ([ˈsaːri vɑɱ ˈveːnə(n)ˌdaːl]; born 3 April 1990) is a Dutch former professional footballer.
 She was part of the Netherlands squad that won UEFA Women's Euro 2017.

 Club career

 The Netherlands

 Born in Nieuwegein, the Netherlands, Van Veenendaal firstly played as a professional footballer in 2007 for FC Utrecht, as an understudy to Angela Christ.
 In 2010, she moved to FC Twente.
 Whilst featuring for the Tukkers, Van Veenendaal won the Eredivisie of the 2010–11 season.
 She was also successful in picking up the BeNe League titles of 2013, 2014 and 2015 in all.

 Arsenal

 Van Veenendaal signed for the English club Arsenal in 2015.
 In her first season there, Arsenal won the 2015 FA WSL Cup.
 Next season, Arsenal won the 2016 FA Women's Cup with the club beating Chelsea 1–0 in the final.
 Another FA WSL cup was conquered in the 2017–18 season, when the club defeated Manchester City Women in the final and Van Veenendaal posted a clean sheet.